Dog’s Dental Health, How Important is it?

-We are constantly reminded how important oral hygiene is for our dogs but I have had so many problems over the years trying to keep my dog’s teeth free of tartar and plaque.
+We are constantly reminded how important dog’s dental health is.
+However, I have had so many problems over the years trying to keep my dog’s teeth free of tartar and plaque.

 Vets tell us to brush our dog’s teeth every day